RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder metrics responses](/images/manual_quizbuilder_metrics_responses.png)

-On the left hand side menu, you'll find the most recent 100 responses the quiz recived organized by date/timestamp.
+On the left-hand side menu, you'll find the most recent 100 responses the quiz received organized by date/timestamp.
 Click on a date to open a specific response.

 **Export all as CSV** - Click to generate a CSV file with all the quiz responses from the last 90 days.
 Once ready, a downloadable link will show up on your dashboard once the CSV file is finished generating.